• Skip to primary navigation

 ingredients to make this recipe

-• Cold Day-Old Cooked Jasmine Rice or Long-grain White Rice: using cold rice ensures a fluffy fried rice as it contains less moisture (excess moisture leads to clumpy fried rice).
+• Cold Day-Old Cooked Jasmine Rice or long-grain white rice: Use cold day-old rice to prevent soggy fried rice, as it contains less moisture.

-• Broccoli: or substitute chopped snap or snow peas, or diced bell peppers.
+• Broccoli: Or substitute chopped snap peas, snow peas, or diced bell peppers.

 • Green Onions